anubhutivyas/RL/docs/about/architecture-overview.md

 ## Further Reading

 This overview provides a high-level understanding of NeMo RL's architecture.
-For detailed design philosophy, implementation specifics, and advanced architectural concepts, see the [Core Design & Architecture](../core-design/index) documentation.
+For detailed design philosophy, implementation specifics, and advanced architectural concepts, see the [Core Design and Architecture](../core-design/index) documentation.